awsdocs/aws-cdk-guide/doc_source/getting_started.md

 ```

 **Note**
-If the existing credentials do not have permission to create resources within the account you specify, the CDK returns an AWS CloudFormation error when you attempt to deploy the stack\.
+If the existing credentials do not have permission to create resources within the account you specify, the AWS CDK returns an AWS CloudFormation error when you attempt to deploy the stack\.

 ## Specifying Your Credentials and Region<a name="getting_started_credentials"></a>

-You must specify your credentials and an AWS Region to use the CDK Toolkit\.
+You must specify your credentials and an AWS Region to use the AWS CDK Toolkit\.
 The CDK looks for credentials and region in the following order:
 + Using the \-\-profile option to cdk commands\.
 + Using environment variables\.
 + Using the default profile as set by the AWS Command Line Interface \(AWS CLI\)\.